 The more you like and follow, the more your recommendations will adjust.

 The Following tab shows new releases and reposts from people that you follow in reverse chronological order.
 You also have the ability to see what people have captioned their reposts in the Following Feed.

 You can unfollow users to stop their new uploads and reposts from appearing in your Feed.
 Any older tracks or playlists will also disappear.

-Please note: it's only possible to see one post or repost of a specific track in your Feed.
-Initially all tracks are "posted" by a creator in the feed, however, if someone that you follow reposts the track, the repost will be shown at the top of your feed and erase any post of the same track from another user, if it's further down in your feed.
+Please note: It’s only possible to see one post or repost of a specific track in your Following Feed.
+Initially all tracks are "posted" by a creator in the feed, however, if someone that you follow reposts the track, the repost will be shown at the top of your feed and erase any post of the same track from another user if it's further down in your feed.

-Please note: Promoted tracks are currently only available to SoundCloud Premier users, brand partners and Next Plus users.
+Please note: Promoted tracks are currently only available to Next Pro accounts, brand partners and Next Plus users.
 However, there are other ways you can promote yourself within the SoundCloud community.
 Read here for more details.

 Still need help?
 File a ticket.